faisalkhan25/second_git/readMe2.md

 ## Demo
 this is extension of git learning.
-Okay adding 2nd line for new changes.
+Okay

+.The above line is removed.
+Okay